Associate Director of Publicity

 CAN YOU CRITIQUE MY WORK?

 My schedule doesn't allow me to offer critiques, but if you're looking for feedback, there are many great editors out there who can help.
-Your city may have a writers' organization (like Grub Street in Boston, The Loft in Minneapolis, Sackett Street in NYC, Hugo House in Seattle, or Politics & Prose in DC); that's usually the best place to start.
+Your city may have a writers' organization (like Grub Street in Boston, The Loft in Minneapolis, Catapult and Sackett Street in NYC, Hugo House in Seattle, or Politics & Prose in DC); that's usually the best place to start.

 I'M WRITING A PAPER ON YOUR WORK.
 CAN YOU ANSWER SOME QUESTIONS FOR ME?